matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 ## Alternatives

 ## Security considerations

+The primary attack vector that must be prevented is a malicious user creating a large number of MXC URIs and sending them to a room without uploading the corresponding media.
+Clients in that room would then attempt to download the media, holding open connections to the server and potentially exhausting the number of available connections.

+This attack vector is stopped in multiple ways:

+1. Limits on `/create` prevent users from creating MXC URIs too quickly and also require them to finish uploading files (or let some of their MXCs expire) before creating new MXC URIs.

+2. Servers are free to respond to `/download` and `/thumbnail` requests before the `timeout_ms` has been reached and respond with `M_NOT_YET_UPLOADED`.
+For example, if the server is under connection count pressure, it can choose to respond to waiting download connections with `M_NOT_YET_UPLOADED` to free connections in the pool.

+3. Once the media is expired, servers can respond immediately to `/download` and `/thumbnail` requests with `M_NOT_FOUND`.

+## Future work

+Future MSCs might wish to address large file uploads.
+One approach would be to add metadata to the `/create` call via a query parameter (for example `?large_file_upload=true`.
+Servers would have the ability to impose restrictions on how many such "large file" uploads a user can have concurrently.
+For such a situation, the server would likely send a more generous `unused_expires_at` timestamp to allow for a long-running upload.

 ## Unstable prefix
 While this MSC is not in a released version of the spec, implementations should